 Unless you have sophisticated measuring equipment, it’s really hard to know what service you’re getting.
 Your phone’s “bar display” is usually pretty frustrating because it doesn’t tell you what radio it’s reading from, and even the built-in test modes on your phone don’t do a terribly good job.

-If you’re using more than two antennas, make sure that all antennas are about the same distance away from each other.
-If two antennas are both 50 feet from the base but only six feet from each other then you’re going to have problems as well.
-An installer who is hired to do this sort of thing usually starts with blueprints of the area and makes sure that every antenna is far enough away.
+If you’re using a commercial system with more than two antennas, make sure that all antennas are about the same distance away from each other.
+Here’s a scenario.
+Imagine two antennas are both 50 feet from the base but only six feet from each other.
+You’re going to have problems with this installation as well.
+An installer who is hired to do this sort of thing usually starts with blueprints of the area.
+They will make sure that every antenna is far enough away.

 Of course, the other issue is that the more cable you have, the more loss you get from that cable.
-The FCC rules that went into place in 2014 mean that regular folks can’t buy line amplifiers for cellular boosters, so once that signal is lost to a long cable, it’s lost.
+The FCC created rules that went into place in 2014.
+They mean that regular folks can’t buy line amplifiers for cellular boosters.
+That means once that signal is lost to a long cable, it’s lost.
 Signal loss through the cable shouldn’t be a major issue in runs under 100 feet, especially if you’re using weBoost’s low loss cable.
-Beyond 100 feet, you really should be thinking of a second booster, and yes that’s more expensive but it really is the best solution.
+Beyond 100 feet, you really should be thinking of a second booster.
+Yes that’s more expensive but it really is the best solution.